tttardigrado/tttardigrado.github.io/content/posts/hsfuck.md

 ## What is brainfuck?

 brainfuck was created in 1993 by Urban Müller.
 Inspired by FALSE's 1024-byte compiler, his intention was to create a smaller one.
-The language consists of a `tape` (an array of byte-sized cells), a `head` (a pointer to the current cell) and the following instructions that manipulate the tape:
+The language consists of a `tape` (an array of byte-sized cells), a `head` (a pointer to the current cell) and instructions that manipulate them:

 | Instruction | C equivalent      | Meaning                            |
 |-------------|-------------------|------------------------------------|